-Most automation companies are not using digital techniques to speed up their workflow.
-Previously, they’ve been relatively successful in seeing issues as the prototype comes together and fixing it right on the spot.
+Most automation companies are only starting to use digital techniques to speed up their workflow.
+Previously, they’ve been relatively successful in uncovering integration issues as the prototype comes together and fixing it right on the spot.
 To be competitive, certain forward thinking OEMs are looking for new tools and techniques to shorten the time to market.
 As people retire in these companies, certain ways of doings things are going out the door.
 New graduates, a younger generation of engineers and programmers, are coming into the industry with a new skill set.
 And today, a lot of the skills are computer based.
 The skills are digital and advanced and include virtual prototyping and simulation based techniques for the design process.

 The other push towards having digital tools in the workflow is because machines are becoming more intelligent.
 They’re becoming quicker, and faster.
 There are two reasons for this.
-Firstly, technology is changing every day and machine builders have access to new technologies to drive innovation.
+Firstly, technology is changing every day and machine builders have access to new technologies to drive innovation through machine learning and the smart factory.
 And secondly, machines are built to produce products.
 Those products go to consumers who, more and more, want personalized, customized goods.
 And consumers are willing to pay!

 It’s important for manufacturers to be able to switch out production quickly, in order to meet the demand of customers.
 Smaller batch sizes calls for adaptive machines, smarter machines with new designs, and higher efficiency throughput.
 In order to do that you need a new school way to do designs that better match consumer needs.
 This is the where there’s a big push for new tools, like MapleSim, or other digital tools like 3D plant layouts, so you can see designs on a computer before they’re built.

-Chad: Yes, that’s true; people want to build things first before they actually build a prototype.
-But for many companies, they already have the machine out there and running.
+Chad: Yes, that’s true; people want to verify and test things first before they actually build a prototype.
+But for many companies, they are reviewing ways to boost performance when they already have the machine out there and running.
 Customers are saying, “the competitors can do this faster, how can I cut my cycle times down?”.
 So we’re also starting to get people asking if we can build models to do some tuning just for the controllers, to make their machines run faster.
-If it runs faster, there may be a vibration or there are safety concerns.
+If it runs faster, there may be a vibration or there are operator safety concerns.
 But without shutting down the line to update the machine, how does a company get around this?